austinntran/cs50wproject0/README.md

   contains "About Me" page which contains information with lists and images

 cyber.html:
-  contains "Cybersecurity Competitions" page which contains a styled table with my Cybersecurity   Competitions
+  contains "Cybersecurity Competitions" page which contains a styled table of my Cybersecurity   Competitions

 links.html:
   contains "My Links" page with buttons that link externally to my social media and other online profiles